DanielHolmelund/ml_ops_detect_ai_generated_text/reports/README.md

 ![image](https://github.com/DanielHolmelund/ml_ops_detect_ai_generated_text/assets/57216460/40e2b177-a23d-45a1-9dc2-54f6fce873b2)

-First, the local setup is the git repository cloned with a virtual environment.
-Otherwise, there are 3 additional areas.
-After the local setup, the next step is to configure the storage and version control of data and code via DVC, git, and GCP.
-Whenever a new push is registered on the main branch of the Git repository, the GCP triggers a new build instance of the container given the cloudbuild.yaml file, which in turn uses docker compose and the dockerfiles.
-Furthermore, at this time there are several workflows which check PEP8 compliancy, linting and unit-tests of critical application code parts.
-For the deployment part, we manually deploy it onto streamlit, however this could be done using a trigger.
+The process begins with a local setup, where the project is cloned from Git into a virtual environment, ensuring a controlled development environment.

+For effective collaboration and version control, Data Version Control (DVC) is employed alongside Git, providing a systematic approach to manage both data and code versions.
+Google Cloud Platform (GCP) is utilized for storage and as a robust cloud infrastructure, facilitating scalability and accessibility.

+Continuous Integration (CI) is implemented using GCP's Cloud Build, triggered by new pushes to the main Git branch.
+The build process is defined in the cloudbuild.yaml file, utilizing Docker and Docker Compose for containerization.
+This ensures reproducibility and consistency across different environments.
+The CI workflow enforces PEP8 compliance, code linting, and unit testing, enhancing code quality and reliability.

+To streamline the deployment process, the system integrates with Streamlit.
+While manual deployment is currently in place, the architecture could readily support automation through triggers, allowing for a more efficient and automated deployment process, but due to time constraints this venture was not fully explored.

+Furthermore, key tools like PyTorch, Anaconda, VSCode, Hydra, Weights and Biases (WandB), and GitHub were seamlessly integrated, enhancing the development experience and enabling efficient collaboration, tracking and reproducibility.

 ### Question 26